adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

 title: Astro
 layout: builder.html
 permalink: /astro-cms/
-image: /images/icons/ssgs/astro.svg
-summary: Bring your own component framework.
-Astro offers first-class support for front-end tools like React, Vue, Svelte, and Tailwind CSS.
 description: >-
   Use CloudCannon as your Astro CMS to collaborate with your team to build incredibly fast static sites with React, Preact, Vue, and Svelte components — and more!
+summary: >-
+  Bring your own component framework: Astro offers first-class support for front-end tools like React, Vue, Svelte, and Tailwind CSS.
+image: /images/icons/ssgs/astro.svg
 seo:
   featured_image:
   featured_image_alt: